puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 * `latest_report_noop_pending` (boolean): indicates whether the most recent report for the node contained noop events.

+* `latest_report_corrective_change` (boolean): a flag indicating whether the latest report for the node included events that remediated configuration drift.
+This field is only populated in PE.

 * `cached_catalog_status` (string): Cached catalog status of the last puppet run for the node.
 Possible values are `explicitly_requested`, `on_failure`, `not_used` or `null`.